Nobody has ever attacked a Prophet and gotten away with it. - Prophet warns IGP against arresting Pastors in the country

 The newly appointed Inspector General of Police(IGP) George Akuffo Dampare as the days go by gets into the books of some people who are not okay with his work.

-Prophet Suglo Prosper, the Lead Pastor of Dunamis Christian Shop, has cautioned the new Inspector General of Police against arresting prophets.
+Prophet Suglo Prosper, the Lead Pastor of Dunamis Prayer Army International, has cautioned the new Inspector General of Police against arresting prophets.

 In an open letter, Prophet Suglo stated that arresting prophets will only make IGP Dr George Akuffo Damapare an adversary of God.